-Libya return demand triggers integration headaches
+Libya return demand triggers reintegration headaches

 Around 20,000 people left Libya for their home countries last year under an EU funded programme.
 But the project had planned for a far fewer, triggering problems for some returned.

 Run by the Geneva-based International Organisation for the Migration (IOM), the programme aims to provide migrants stuck in Libya with opportunities once back in their home communities.
-Such efforts are meant to help people rebuild their lives - also known as integration and reintegration assistance.
+Such efforts are meant to help people rebuild their lives - also known reintegration assistance.

 In 2017, it planned to help 5,000 leave the war-torn country, but ended up with four times that number.

-Note: This article was updated on Wednesday (14 February) at 12:55 to reflect the differences between integration and reintegration.
-It also added that the number of people detained in the Libyan centres have dropped.